Ntonsite/ntonsite/README.md

 #### Specific fields of interest include Back-end Systems & APIs using python (Django and Flask), PHP (Laravel and Codeigniter), java (Spring) and Amazon Web Services.
 Also Mobile Application Development using Flutter

 - 🔭 I’m currently working on Backend Services Project: Java (Java Spring) | Python(Django or Flask) | Php (Codeigniter/Laravel)
-- 💬 Ask me about ...
-Backend Services Integrations of any Kind from Payments, Notifications to Bots Integrations